 A sophisticated electrochemical sensor detects carbon monoxide leakage from various sources, including defective fuel-burning equipment and obstructed chimneys.
 The easy twist-lock mounting method mounts easily to a wall or ceiling, and the tamper-resistant locks keep the alarm secure by preventing the battery from being removed.

-The smoke detector is half the thickness of a normal alarm and features a sleek, slender design that blends in with the most decors.
+The smoke detector is half the thickness of a normal alarm and features a sleek, slender design that blends in with most decors.
 When smoke is detected, a loud 85-decibel alarm sounds and a simple test/quiet button allows you to quickly check the alarm function and silence false alarms.

 Steps For Troubleshooting: Getting the battery going.
 To activate the alarm, attach it to the mounting bracket.
 The unit cannot be turned off after it has been activated.
 The power indicator light may flash after you activate the battery.
 (If the machine is set on alert, the light will flash rapidly, and the horn will sound three beeps, pause, three beeps.)